 Symptoms that might occur include loss of appetite, weight loss, feeling sick (nausea) and tiredness (fatigue).
 Some people may also have a high temperature and feel shivery.

 People sometimes notice a vague discomfort in the upper abdomen, which may become painful.
 This is due to the liver becoming enlarged.
-Pain can sometimes also be felt in the right shoulder; this is known as referred pain.
+Pain can sometimes also be felt in the right shoulder - this is referred pain.
 It's due to the enlarged liver stimulating the nerves beneath the diaphragm (the sheet of muscle under the lungs), which are connected to nerves in the right shoulder.

 If the bile duct becomes blocked, bile produced by the liver will flow back into the bloodstream, causing jaundice.
 This will make the skin and whites of the eyes turn yellow and may make the skin very itchy.
 Other signs of jaundice are dark-coloured urine and pale stools (bowel motions).